Factbox: How will Britain's Conservative Party choose PM May's successor?

 LONDON (Reuters) - Britain’s ruling Conservative Party will decide the country’s next prime minister in late July - a contest that will bring in a new leader who could pursue a cleaner break with the European Union.

-Theresa May will resign as the party’s leader on June 7, having failed to deliver Brexit on schedule or find a way to get parliament to approve her exit plan.
+Theresa May resigns as the party’s leader on Friday, having failed to deliver Brexit on schedule or find a way to get parliament to approve her exit plan.

 May’s announcement does not trigger a parliamentary election.
 So far, 11 candidates are running to replace her.
 The winner of the contest will become party leader and prime minister.